Home Cocktails Ordinary Drink Pink Lady

 What is the origin of the Pink Lady cocktail?

-The Pink Lady cocktail dates back to the early 20th century and is believed to have originated in the United States.
-It gained popularity during Prohibition and has since become a classic, often associated with the glamorous cocktail culture of the 1920s and 1930s.
+The Pink Lady cocktail dates back to the early 20th century, with its origins often attributed to the United States.
+It gained popularity in the 1920s and has since become a classic, often associated with the cocktail culture of that era.

 What type of gin works best for a Pink Lady?